 Enterprise governance of hubs

 If you work in a large enterprise, be prepared to govern your use of hub sites.
 While Microsoft hasn’t provided much guidance on what should constitute a hub site, they initially capped the usage of hub sites to 50 per tenant.
-In August 2018, Microsoft announced they’ll be doubling hub site capacity, enabling a maximum of 100 hubs per tenant.
-This increase will begin rolling out to Targeted Release customers in September 2018, with worldwide rollout targeted for completion by the end of November.
+In August 2018, Microsoft announced they were doubling hub site capacity, enabling a maximum of 100 hubs per tenant.
+In May 2019, Microsoft announced another increase–this time to a maximum of 2,000 hub sites per tenant.
+No release date has been provided for this 2,000 hub site limit, so stay tuned for more information.
+In the meantime, we’re all living with the current 100 hub site limit.

 In order to ensure your hub sites are being leveraged appropriately, I recommend putting key questions and criteria in place to govern what constitutes a hub site.
 Since sites are elevated to hub site status via Powershell, tenant admins can establish governing principles and/or processes to manage the creation of hub sites.
 If you are a SharePoint administrator, you will need to determine how hub site promotions will take place.
 Will you require your site owners to submit request forms for new hub sites?
 How should they justify whether the hub site is needed?
 And how much rigor will your enterprise team go through in validating these hub site requests?